To Do

 Your MHC Account is your key to accessing the rich resources and powerful software tools available to the MHC community.

-1. Complete your MHC Account setup:
+Accessing your MHC Account

-• Email: Monitor your Mount Holyoke email account at least weekly.
+Be sure to monitor your Mount Holyoke email account at least weekly.
 Important information about things like housing and registration will be sent to this email.

 • Personal and Contact Information